Visit us on Facebook

 At Birchwood Medical Centre, we aim to treat all our patients promptly, courteously and in complete confidence.
 We feel it is important you know who you are speaking to, so our practice staff will identify themselves on the telephone.

 Birchwood Medical Centre is a 'training practice'.
-This means hospital doctors wanting to enter general practice spend twelve months with us in order to gain the experience they need to become family doctors.We also have medical students from Liverpool University.
+This means hospital doctors wanting to enter general practice spend twelve months with us in order to gain the experience they need to become family doctors.We also have medical students from Liverpool and Manchester Universities.
+We also have F2 doctors who spend 4 months in general practice as part of postgraduate training.
 As a training practice, your medical records may be used for educational purposes.

 This website is for both existing patients and those considering registering with us.
 It tells you about our services, how to access them and some general information about how our practice operates.
 The practice is within the Warrington NHS area.